 Comfort level is, by far, one of the biggest advantages of a hammock camping system.

 Hammocks leave something to be desired when it comes to protection.
 They’re extremely vulnerable to convective heat loss – the loss of heat due to breezes and winds moving under the sleeper.
-For this reason, something called an “under quilt” must be used to insulate the sleeper.
+For this reason, something called an “under quilt” must be used to insulate you.

-Hammocks also struggle to protect from driving rains unless you choose to use a generously sized waterproof tarp (which I recommend).
+Hammocks also struggle to protect from driving rain unless you choose to use a generously sized waterproof tarp (which I recommend).

 In an effort to save weight and make the hammock camping system a viable lightweight system for myself, I struggled for years with a small waterproof tarp which simply makes the experience more annoying than enjoyable.

-Despite their loving nickname as “bear burritos”, hammocks are not any less protective against wildlife or insects than tents are.
+Despite their loving nickname as “bear burritos” (see: how to handle bear encounters), hammocks are not any less protective against wildlife or insects than tents are.
 Hammocks purposed for camping usually have a bug net of some fashion integrated for protection just like a tent.

 For camping hammocks, the options are simultaneously staggering and yet limiting.
 There are relatively few manufacturers of hammock camping gear compared to tents.
 Most hammock campers who stick with it for the long haul end up making or modifying their own gear.

-For those interested in deep diving into the world of MYOG and DIY gear, however, hammocks can be a very fun and rewarding journey!
+For those interested in deep diving into the world of MYOG and DIY gear, hammocks can be a fun and rewarding journey!

 Hammocks generally come out in a wash with size and weight.
 While they don’t have bulky, heavy tent stakes, they do require a generous rain tarp, tree huggers, toggles, and underquilt.
 When you compare this with lightweight tent setups, hammocks are usually about on-par.

 However, there is a ton of variation in size and weight depending on which hammock and tent you’re comparing.
-Be careful to do your best to compare apples to apples or you’ll get a very skewed perspective.
+Be careful to compare ‘apples to apples’ or you’ll get a very skewed perspective.

 Hammocks, compared to tents, require significantly greater setup time and effort.
-The learning curve for setup is steep and you’ll get it wrong many times before you perfect your hang.
+The learning curve for setup can be steep and you’ll get it wrong many times before you perfect your hang.